 But on Google.

-I needed an external force to set me free from inertia, the vicious circle of thoughts that lead to inaction.
+I needed an external force to set me free from inaction, the vicious circle of thoughts that were keeping me stuck.

 “The more information that’s out there, the greater the returns to just being willing to sit down and apply yourself.